 Tools: Arduino(C/C++), Adobe (Audition, Premiere Pro, After Effects), Massive, Piano

 Methods: Sound Design, Storytelling, Lo-fi & Hi-fi prototyping, Multi-sensory design, Inclusive design

 Get a glimpse into the team and process behind the development of ivy.

-After having researched and gained some initial insights into the topic of autism, we went out and interviewed different people who has autism close to their heart.
-A psychologist, a teacher and a foster mom were some of the people we interviewed to gain an even deeper understanding of some of the problems these kids face on a daily basis.
+After having researched and gained some initial insights into the topic of autism, we went out and interviewed different people who have autism close to their hearts.
+A psychologist, a teacher, and a foster mom were some of the people we interviewed to gain an even deeper understanding of some of the problems these kids face on a daily basis.
 Below, I have put some interesting quotes from the interviews, that help highlight some of the challenge which kids within the autism spectrum face on a daily basis.

 This shows examples of how the planning is currently done.
 Simple illustrations cut out on a blank piece of paper.
 Activities are then put in order and the schedule often left at home.

 Based on our insights from our research and interviews, we decided that the ideation should revolve around implementing the following four key values:

 individuality, anticipate activities, soothing melodies and sensorial exploration.